 Navigating Business through the New Now

-There are still a lot of unanswered questions and uncertainty on how to navigate the “new now,” but at Integrinet IT Solutions, we believe in providing enhanced technical solutions to improve productivity across each organization.
-With COVID-19 evolving rapidly, we have taken key points to keep your business running, as we navigate through this pandemic, and stay-at-home orders are lifted.
+There are still a lot of unanswered questions and uncertainty on how to navigate the “new now,” but at Integrinet IT, we believe in providing technical solutions to improve productivity across each organization.
+With COVID-19 evolving rapidly, we have taken key steps to keep your business running, as we navigate through this pandemic, and stay-at-home orders are lifted.

-Assessing business moving forward will look different during these unprecedented times, however, Integrinet IT Solutions is committed to providing the best resources for you today and for the future.
+Business workflow looks different during these unprecedented times, however, we are committed to providing you with the best resources and technology plan.

 Below you will find tools that support transitioning to a remote working environment:

-- Computers: Generally, desktops and laptops will be provided for all remote employees, but in the case that this is not an option and employees are asked to use personal computers, a VPN and two-factor authentication should be turned on.
+- Computers: Generally, desktops and laptops will be provided for all remote employees, but where this is not an option, and employees are using personal computers, a VPN and multifactor authentication should be used.

-- If computers are provided for the remote worksite, such equipment shall be used exclusively by the employee and for the purposes of conducting business.
+- If computers are provided for the remote worksite, it is best if the equipment is used exclusively by the employee and for the purposes of conducting business.

-- If new hardware needs to be purchased, buy in bulk from online retailers like Amazon or buy directly from Dell or Lenovo.
+- If new hardware needs to be purchased, buy in bulk from online retailers like Amazon or directly from vendors such as Dell or Lenovo.

 - Telephony: Most phone systems will allow you to make calls through your regular work line.
-VoIP, Vonage Phone System, Jive, and others are a few systems that can be set up remotely.
+VoIP, Vonage Phone System, or Jive are a few systems that can be set up remotely.

-- If an internet system does not apply to you, look into your voicemail forwarding settings.
-Also, include a detailed message on the best mode of communication.
+- If your business is not yet using VoIP, look into your voicemail forwarding settings.
+When leaving messages, be sure to include details on the best mode of communication.

-- Another at-home method includes getting a Skype number or the Google Voice App.
+- Other at-home methods include getting a Skype number or the Google Voice App.

 - Video: Most computer models have a high-quality built-in camera.
-If an external camera is needed, look online to find out which brand offers what you are looking for.
+If an external camera is needed, talk to your service engineer.

 - Audio: Headsets, speakers, and microphones may be needed for better speaking capabilities when taking audio calls.
 Laptops and computers have built-in speakers, but a boost in sound quality can be improved when connecting additional devices.

 - Faxing: Faxing is still part of today’s world, and it may be part of your everyday functions, but how do you fax files without a fax machine?
-Consider looking at electronic fax options.
+Consider iFax, an app compatible with Microsoft.
 Going this route could mean that a new fax number will be assigned, which means you will need to alert everyone on the other end.

 - Printers & Scanners: If printing is necessary for conducting your job, consider purchasing an at-home printer, but if this is not an option, FedEx Office can help get the job done.
-The alternatives to scanning documents at home include portable scanners or apps.
+Alternatives to scanning documents at home are using portable scanners or apps.
 If using an application, simply install the app and take a photo with your phone or camera.
 The app will convert your files to PDFs.
 Some of the applications to consider include Microsoft Office Lens, Adobe Scan, and Doc Fast.